New frontiers in lipid research

 Funding

-Research in our lab is supported by extramural grants from the National Institute of General Medical Sciences (R35-GM142960), National Science Foundation (MCB-2046303, IOS-2040022, MCB-2121854) and the Gordon and Betty Moore & Simons Foundations (GBMF-9734).
+Research in our lab is supported by extramural grants from the National Institute of General Medical Sciences (R35-GM142960), the National Science Foundation (MCB-2046303, MCB-2121854), the Department of Energy (DE-SC0022954), the Office of Naval Research (N00014-23-1-2543), the American Foundation for Aging Research/Hevolution, and the Paul G. Allen Family Foundation.